weliem/blessed-android/README.md

 public void onMtuChanged(BluetoothPeripheral peripheral, int mtu, GattStatus status)
 ```

 This callback will tell you what the negotiated MTU value is.
-Note that you may not get the value of what you requested if the peripheral doesn't accept your offer.
+Note that you may not get the value you requested if the peripheral doesn't accept your offer.
-If you simply want the highest possible MTU, you can call `peripheral.requestMtu(MAX_MTU)` and that will lead to receiving the highest possible MTU.
+If you simply want the highest possible MTU, you can call `peripheral.requestMtu(MAX_MTU)` and that will lead to receiving the highest possible MTU your peripheral supports.

-Once the MTU has been set you can always access it by calling `getCurrentMtu()`.
+Once the MTU has been set, you can always access it by calling `getCurrentMtu()`.
 If you want to know the maximum length of the byte arrays that you can write, you can call the method `getMaximumWriteValueLength()`.
 Note that the maximum value depends on the write type you want to use.

 ## Status codes
 When connecting or disconnecting, the callback methods will contain a parameter `HciStatus status`.
 This enum class will have the value `SUCCESS` if the operation succeeded and otherwise it will provide a value indicating what went wrong.